 The WHS Committee meets regularly to oversee and manage the WHS risk for the Company.
 During these meetings the WHS Committee will report on, review and follow up any WHS issues or incidents that occurred.
-During the year WHS Committee was requested to attend a Board meeting to provide the Board with an update on how the WHS Committee was functioning.
-The Board also did a walk through of the NSW warehouse in Lidcombe, to personally review the level of safety in the Company's largest warehouse.

 Remunerate fairly and responsibly

 The Company discloses the nature and amount of the fee or salary of each director and each Executive Officer, in accordance with the Corporations Act.
 For further details see the section of the Directors' Report entitled Remuneration of Directors and named Key Management Personnel, included within the Financial Report.